dusty-nv/jetson-inference/docs/actionnet.md

 <sup>Action Recognition</sup></s></p>

 # Action Recognition
-Action recognition classifies the activity or behavior occuring over a sequence of video frames.
+Action recognition classifies the activity, behavior, or gesture occuring over a sequence of video frames.
 The DNNs typically use image classification backbones with an added temporal dimension.
 For example, the ResNet18-based pre-trained models use a window of 16 frames.
 You can also skip frames to lengthen the window of time over which the model classifies actions.

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/actionnet-windsurfing.gif">